SMTP transport

 • authMethod – defines preferred authentication method, defaults to ‘PLAIN’

 Hostnames for the host field are resolved using dns.resolve().
-If you are using a non-resolvable hostname (eg. something listed in /etc/hosts or you are using different resolver for you Node apps) then provide the IP address of the SMTP server as host and for the actual hostname user tls.servername parameter.
-This way not hostname resolving is attempted but TLS validation still works.
+If you are using a non-resolvable hostname (eg. something listed in /etc/hosts or you are using different resolver for your Node apps), then provide the IP address of the SMTP server as host and use the actual hostname in the tls.servername parameter.
+This way, no hostname resolving is attempted, but TLS validation still works.

 TLS options